TG9541/stm8ef/README.md

   * allows `INPUT-PROCESS-OUTPUT` processing indepent from the Forth console
   * allows setting process parameters through interactive console
   * in background tasks `?KEY` can read board keys, and [boards with 7Seg-LED UI](https://github.com/TG9541/stm8ef/wiki/eForth-Background-Task) can emit to the LED display
+* Low-level interrupts in Forth
+  * lightweight context switch with `SAVEC` and `IRET`
+  * example code for HALT is in the [Wiki](https://github.com/TG9541/stm8ef/wiki/STM8S-eForth-Programming#low-level-interrupts-in-forth)
 * configuration options for serial console or dual serial interface
   * UART: ?RX TX!
+  * any GPIO or pair of GPIOs from ports PA through PD can be used as a simulated COM port
-  * GPIO w/ Port D edge & Timer4 interrupts: ?RXP TXP!
+  * GPIO w/ Port edge & Timer4 interrupts: ?RXP TXP!
   * half-duplex "bus style" communication with a single GPIO (e.g. PD1/SWIM)
 * board support for Chinese made [STM8S based very low cost boards][WG1]:
   * W1209 LED display & half-duplex with SW TX